RWTH-HPC/CMake-codecov/README.md

 Different compilers may be using different implementations for code coverage.
 If you'll try to cover targets with C and Fortran code but don't use gcc & gfortran but clang & gfortran, this will cause linking problems.
 To avoid this, such problems will be detected and coverage will be disabled for such targets.

 Even C only targets may cause problems, if e.g. clang compiles the coverage for an older gcov version than the one is shipped with your distribution.
-E.g. Travis CI trusty builds may cause such issues.
-To avoid this, you must install an older gcc version, too, and make the older gcov binary to your default gcov.
-For an example take a look at the [Travis CI configuration file](.travis.yml).
+[FindGcov.cmake](cmake/FindGcov.cmake) tries to find a compatible coverage evaluation tool to avoid this issue, but may fail.
+In this case you should check coverage with a different compiler or install a compatible coverage tool.

 ### Build targets with coverage support